 Now this unit is HUGE.
 It is over 500 pages!
 Here is some organization inspiration.
 Baggies are my best friend, for real.
 I write on each bag what is inside to keep my sanity. 🙂 I like to keep it all in one spot (in the large coral container, minus the dice.
 When I plan on using these, I place them in a smaller bin like the shoe box container, and the reading center is ready to rock and roll.

-You can find these in the store as a big bundle ( 20% off) or you can buy them individually.
+You can find these in the store as a big bundle and individually.

 Thanks for stopping by The Candy Class.